ldtc-labs/ldtc/README.md

 ## Configuration

 See `configs/`.
 The R0 profile sets default thresholds/Δt.
 You can make a calibrated R* profile by copying and tweaking `profile_rstar.example.yml`.
+Negative-control profiles are prefixed `profile_negative_*.yml`.

 Key fields: